MySQL PDO Database Class

 $db = new DB();

-// or connect and show errors
+// or connect and show all the encountered errors automatically

 $db = new DB(true);